Cypriot property valuers suspend work as price falls loom

 While some Cypriots may now choose to invest in London or Athens real estate over banks, bargain hunters are lining up for Cyprus property.

-"There will be some great deals," said Kostas Kazolides, a London-based investor who has been buying property and advising on deals in Cyprus since the 1970s, before the bailout deal.
+"There will be some great deals," said Kostas Kazolides, a London-based investor who has been buying property and advising on deals in Cyrpus since the 1970s, before the bailout deal.

 "People that are stuck may need to sell up their land very quickly."